sitedata/verified/docs/README.md

 # [HumHub](https://www.humhub.com/en) Verified Accounts

-Verify your HumHub users with a verified tick on their profiles.
+Verify your HumHub users and spaces with a verified tick on their profiles.

-### To-Does
-- Notify user if account is verified

 ### Credits
 [Green Meteor](https://github.com/GreenMeteor)